Skip to content

 Conclusion

 In a nutshell, creating an Employee of the Week program requires consistency, clear-cut criteria for selection, public acknowledgment of those being nominated, and a form of decent reward.
 If the selection of these workers is somewhat fair and value-based, and rotation among other teams is performed with appreciation of real reward, then appreciation will be developed among workers.
 Likewise, public acknowledgments raise the morale of staff.
-The meaningful ones, in particular, make the people valued and therefore ultimately create a capable workforce with an attitude for successful work.
+The meaningful ones, in particular, make the people valued and therefore ultimately create a capable workforce with an attitude toward successful work.

 You create a very encouraging environment in which people feel great about coming to work, are productive, and stay with you longer.
 Feeling appreciated, employees will work harder and show greater dedication.